threefoldtech/info_grid/src/concepts/grid3_components.md

 ### GetTFT Shop
 An official, online platform provided by ThreeFold where users can purchase ThreeFold Tokens (TFT) directly.
 It serves as a dedicated marketplace for individuals and organizations to buy TFT tokens using various payment methods.
 The GetTFT Shop ensures a seamless and user-friendly experience for acquiring TFT, which is the native cryptocurrency of the ThreeFold ecosystem.

+Note: This repository is private.
+You can visit the GetTFT Shop [here](https://gettft.com/gettft/shop/).

 ### TF Grid3 Client TS
 A software component that serves as a client library for interacting with the Grid3 platform.
 It provides developers with a set of tools, functions, and interfaces to communicate with the ThreeFold Grid and utilize its resources.
 The Grid3 Client TS allows users to perform various operations, such as creating and managing virtual machines, deploying applications, accessing storage services, and interacting with the decentralized network.
 It acts as a bridge between developers and the ThreeFold Grid, enabling them to leverage the platform's decentralized infrastructure and harness its capabilities programmatically.